Third Avenue and Fleetwood Street Coatesville, PA 19320

 Local Community Links:

-The Coatesville depot is one of the oldest existing train stations along the former Pennsylvania Railroad Main Line between Philadelphia and Harrisburg.
+Amtrak passengers at Coatesville use a platform and shelter adjacent to the historic brick depot, which is one of the oldest existing train stations along the former Pennsylvania Railroad Main Line between Philadelphia and Harrisburg.
 Built in 1868, the two-story brick depot shows characteristics of the Italianate style, such as segmental and flat window hoods, arcaded passageways, ornamental brickwork and a projecting tower.
 Italianate architecture was popular in the mid-19th century for its associations with idealized country and suburban settings.

 For more than a decade, city, regional and state officials have discussed possible redevelopment scenarios for the depot as well as the surrounding neighborhood.
 Renewed emphasis was placed on redevelopment as part of planning activities associated with the Keystone Corridor Improvement Project, a multiyear program launched in 2004 to upgrade the 104 mile Amtrak-owned rail line between Philadelphia and Harrisburg.